-Section Field Description Туре The topology type for storage purposes.
+Section Field Description ID The collections' ID Database Column Name The name of the column Column Type The field type, as retrieved by the query (String, Integer and so on) Data Storage Display Name The column's display name Data Storage Display Name The topology type for storage purposes.
 This type can be one of the following: String Integer Double Boolean Date NOTE: When the Frequently modified check box is selected (the default state), the field's change history is kept, including use of optional functionality such as use of the IntelliProfile mechanism and aggregation type selection.
 Clearing this check box is recommended only for fields whose values change infrequently, such as IP address of a specific host, as storing the change history of such fields is highly CPU-intensive and may degrade the FMS performance.
 Unit of The metric's unit of measurement.
-The possible measurement unit values are: Percent, Count, Millisecond, Measurement Second, Minute, Hour, Day, Byte, Kilobyte, Megabyte and Gigabyte.
+Measurement The possible measurement unit values are: Percent, Count, Millisecond, Second, Minute, Hour, Day, Byte, Kilobyte, Megabyte and Gigabyte.
 Used for defining the value that is displayed in this metric, out of several values that were returned in the relevant time range.
-The available aggregation values are: • As is - value of the last sample taken during the selected time Aggregation As is - value of the last sample taken during the selected time range Sum - summarized value of all samples taken during the selected time range Average - average value of all samples taken during the selected time range Indicates whether the field is the query's key for retrieval. ls Key NOTE: Fields that are indicated as keys should correspond with the database result set unique values.
+The available aggregation values are: Aggregation As is - value of the last sample taken during the selected time range Sum - summarized value of all samples taken during the selected time range Average - average value of all samples taken during the selected time range Indicates whether the field is the query's key for retrieval. ls Key NOTE: Fields that are indicated as keys should correspond with the database result set unique values.
 Selecting a field which has frequently changing and repeating results as key is allowed, but may result in unexpected behavior from the defined collection.
 Configured to use IntelliProfile Select True in this column to enable the collection of baseline statistics for this metric.